LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 `strlen` takes a `string` and returns an `int`.
 The value of `strlen("hello")` is `5`, because its input argument has 5 letters.

-But some functions actually don't return any value at all.
-For example, `printf`.
-The `printf` function does not compute a value.
-Instead, printf *does* something.
-What is the "value" of `printf("hello")`?
-Nothing at all, but something has "happened" after we call it: namely the user now sees "hello" on their console.
+Some functions don't return any values, for example, `printf`.
+The `printf` function does not compute anything, instead, printf *does* something.
+The return value of `printf("hello")` is nothing, but something has "happened" after we call it: the user now sees "hello" on their console.

-We call these interactions, either changes to the input or the outside world, "side effects".

-A function like `strlen`, which has a return value, but does not alter the input or the outside world, does not have side effects.
+We call these interactions *side effects*.
+Side effects come in two forms: changes to the input and changes to the outside world.
+A function like `strlen`, which has a return value but does not alter the input or the outside world, does not have side effects.

 Why are side effects important?
-Functions with side effects are common and useful, but can create one more place to look when tracking down a bug.
-Since they change things around when they run, they’re one more thing to pay attention to when you’re troubleshooting a program.
-Pay attention to if questions have side effects or not!
-When you write large programs with your own functions, knowing whether a side effect can help you track down bugs.
+Functions with side effects are common and useful, but can lead to bugs if you aren't careful.
+You should always be aware of what side effects are present in the functions that you use, so that you can examine these side effects if problems start to occur.